jonathanlunabiom/PasswordGenerator/README.md

 ## Installation

-You may be able to find the page in the next website: https://jonathanlunabiom.github.io/LernantinoSite/
+You may be able to find the page in the next website: https://jonathanlunabiom.github.io/PasswordGenerator/ You can also check the repo's folder (Captures) to get more information of the page.

 ## Usage